Dragon Pearl

-Dragon Pearl is a middle grade novel written by Yoon Ha Lee and published on January 15, 2019 by Disney Hyperion under their "Rick Riordan Presents" publishing imprint.
+Dragon Pearl is a middle grade novel written by Yoon Ha Lee and published on January 15, 2019, by Disney Hyperion under their "Rick Riordan Presents" publishing imprint.
 The book is a mix of Korean mythology and science fiction as the main character travels the galaxy.
 A short story by Lee about the characters in the book was featured in the anthology book The Cursed Carnival and Other Calamities.

 Like its fellow "Rick Riordan Presents" books, the novel was praised for its diverse representation and plot and characterization.
 A sequel, Tiger Honor, was published in January 2022.

 Plot

 The main character Min, a teenage fox spirit (gumiho), runs away from her home, which is crowded with family members all staying in the same house, in order to figure out what happened to her lost brother, Jun, who was a cadet in the Space Forces before his disappearance.
 After she leaves her home planet, Jinju, on a freighter ship, she begins uncovering more secrets.
 She finds the ship her brother was stationed on, leading her to pose as a recently deceased cadet on that ship so that she is enabled in her continued investigation.
-Meanwhile, she communicates with a dead cadet, Bae Jang, to whom she promises vengeance, in order to maintain her secret.
-When Min befriends two cadets on the ship, a dragon and a goblin disguised as humans, she learns that they are quickly approaching the Ghost Sector, in which the lost Dragon Pearl is said to have been laid to rest.
+She communicates with the same dead cadet, Bae Jang, whom she promises to avenge, in order to maintain her secret.
+When Min befriends two cadets on the ship, a dragon and a goblin, she learns that they are quickly approaching the Ghost Sector, in which the lost Dragon Pearl is said to have been laid to rest.